product-noob/product-noob.github.io/_posts/2022-01-12-India Health Stack.md

 - Payments: UPI
 - Data: DEPA

-*If you want to learn more about the India Stack, read [this](https://tigerfeathers.substack.com/p/the-internet-country) amazing blog on by Aaryaman on Substack.*
+*If you want to learn more about the India Stack, read [this](https://tigerfeathers.substack.com/p/the-internet-country) amazing blog on India Stack by Aaryaman Vir.*

 ---